jdm012/Atomic_Array2.0/README.md

 The `data/` folder contains training and test sets.

+Use `gunzip inputs.npy.gz` to decompress the required input set.

 > Note: Trained model files and datasets are provided selectively due to their large size.
 Users can train models using the notebooks.

 ---